hackclub/hackclub/workshops/login_auth/README.md

 ```
 ##### Function logout()

-In order to logout the user you need to create `logout()` and inside that function we need to call firebase `signOut` function:
+In order to logout the user you need to create `logout()` and inside that function we need to call FIREBASE `signOut` function:

 ```javascript
 function logout(){